Formula: Mg3Si4O6 or 3MgO.4SiO2.H2O

 Talc is a refractory powder and can promote matteness and opacity when added to low-fire glazes.

-GR10-B transparent glaze using 10% talc instead of 10% calcium carbonate.
-This version has a lower thermal expansion and is less likely to craze.
+Because this glaze employs 10% dolomite instead of 10% calcium carbonate it has a lower thermal expansion and is less likely to craze.
+While the dolomite is contributing MgO, which normally mattes glazes, there is not enough to do it here.

 GR10-G Silky magnesia matte cone 10R (Ravenscrag 100, Talc 10, Tin Oxide 4).
 This is a good example silky matte mechanism of high MgO.
 The Ravenscrag:Talc mix produces a good silky matte, the added tin appears to break the effect at the edges.